ioi-foundation/dcrypt/crates/api/README.md

 -   **Security by Default**: Secure practices, like zeroization of sensitive data and constant-time comparisons, are built into the core types and traits where appropriate.
 -   **`no_std` Compatibility**: Designed to be usable in `no_std` environments, with features like heap allocations (`alloc`) being optional.

-## How It Fits in DCRYPT
+## How It Fits in dcrypt

-The `api` crate serves as the contract between the users of the DCRYPT library and the underlying algorithm implementations (primarily found in `dcrypt-algorithms`).
+The `api` crate serves as the contract between the users of the dcrypt library and the underlying algorithm implementations (primarily found in `dcrypt-algorithms`).
 Higher-level crates like `dcrypt-symmetric`, `dcrypt-kem`, and `dcrypt-sign` implement the traits defined in `api` to expose their functionalities.

 ### Example: Using the `SymmetricCipher` Trait